 The Company's priority is to generate capital growth over the long term.
 The Company therefore has no dividend target and will not seek to provide shareholders with a particular level of distribution.

-This period the net revenue return per share was 1.33 cents.
+In this reporting period, the net revenue return per share was a negative 0.33 cents (period to 31 January 2020, a positive 1.33 cents).
 The Board is recommending that no final dividend be paid.